mimersql/pdo_mimer/HOW TO BUILD AND TEST.md

 * PHP (Only tested with v8.1.7)
 * PDO extension (should be included with your PHP installation)
 * Mimer Library
-* PDO Mimer source code (developement branch as of 16/06-2022)
+* PDO Mimer source code (development branch as of 16/06-2022)

 ## Standalone